Heroin Abuse, Addiction, And Treatment Options

-In 2015, 591,000 people suffered with heroin addiction, according to the American Society Of Addiction Medicine (ASAM).
+In 2015, 591,000 people suffered from heroin addiction, according to the American Society Of Addiction Medicine (ASAM).
 Unfortunately, very few people who struggle with addiction will ever seek treatment.

 Yet heroin addiction is treatable, and more methods prove effective at helping people overcome abuse of heroin all the time.
 When you know what heroin is, the side effects of abuse, and the signs of addiction, you’re better equipped to make the journey to enter treatment.

 Heroin is an illicit form of an opioid drug, derived from morphine, another opioid.
 It can appear as a white powder, or a black or brown sticky substance called black tar heroin.